yoelmatveyev/nutes/README.md

 The impementation is optimized for machines with various widths up to 36.
 The suggested bare minimal tape width is 6 trits or a tryte, a group of 6 trits, like the minimal addressable memory unit in the original Soviet machine.
 Although, it is technically possible to implement a "Hello World" program even on the absolutely minimalistic 3-trit tape, which may serve as an excercise in esoretic computing.

-As long as programs made for a lower width don't rely on a patricular width value, they remain back compatible with higher widths.
+As long as programs made for a lower width don't rely on a particular width value, they remain backward compatible with higher widths.

 # More about the balanced ternary